 Department of Fisheries and Wildlife

 Biography: I received my B.S. in Water Resources and Biology from the University of Wisconsin – Stevens Point and my M.S. and Ph.D. degrees in Fisheries and Wildlife and Ecology, Evolutionary Biology, and Behavior from Michigan State University.
 I am currently the Deputy Sea Lamprey Program Director for the Great Lakes Fishery Commission where I administer the Sea Lamprey Control Program in partnership with the U.S. Fish and Wildlife Service, Department of Fisheries and Oceans Canada, and the U.S. Army Corps of Engineers.
-I also coordinate sea lamprey chemosensory communication research with scientists from Michigan State University, the U.S. Geological Survey, and other academic institutions and government agencies.
-My research interests include fish physiology and behavior, with emphasis on chemosensory communication, and Great Lakes fishery management.
+I also coordinate sea lamprey semiochemical and supplemental control research with scientists from Michigan State University and other academic institutions and government agencies.
+The upshot of this research is to better understand sea lamprey biology to create a more effective sea lamprey control program, ultimately leading to a healthier Great Lakes ecosystem and economy.
+My general research interests include fish physiology and behavior, with emphasis on chemosensory communication, and Great Lakes fishery management.